Do Employers Check Social Media (You Bet They Do!)

 - Accusatory or defamatory posts about a previous employer or co-worker

 To tell you just how many harmful posts our AI typically finds, we’ve seen an average of 33 per scan!
-Rather than leaving your social media to chance, why not do your own background check?
+Rather than leaving your social media to chance, why not do your own social media cleaning?
 We are here to help you get ahead in a competitive job market by making sure your social media checks out in the best way possible.